They Call It Victory Now

 through corridors of doubt,

-their silence followed me
+their silence followed me like a shadow.

 No hands held mine.